 Prosecco perfection?
 Prosecco sparkling wine from Veneto, Italy.
 The wine is fermented in stainless steel.
 Secondary fermentation occurs using the Charmat method. … [Read more...]

 Double Duty!
 This one makes a great pick for both Christmas and New Year's.
 Sparkling Rosé made from Pinot Noir in Alto Adige, Italy.
 The wine is made as a dry rosé prior to a secondary fermentation using the Charmat method, similar to Prosecco. … [Read more...]

 Daily drinker alert!
 Two highly recommended wines under 12 bucks each. … [Read more...]

 Pinot Noir done right at a price you won't believe.
 Pinot Noir from Russian River Valley, California.
-The wine spends 9 months in a … [Read more...]
+The wine spends 9 months in a combination of French and American oak barrels. … [Read more...]